 Worth $250 million at the farm gate in 2017, Australia’s blueberry industry is forecast to expand considerably in coming years.
 While the industry target is to export 20 per cent of production by 2022, increasing production of lower-priced South American berries could make this difficult.
-Maintaining our global competitiveness will lie in producing blueberries with superior quality and health benefits, capitalising on the global ‘health and wellness’ megatrend identified in CSIRO’s ‘Food and Agribusiness Roadmap: unlocking value‑adding growth opportunities for Australia’ – a trend the COVID-19 pandemic has reinforced and accelerated.
+Maintaining our global competitiveness will lie in producing blueberries with superior quality and health benefits.
+This will enable Australian producers to capitalise on the global ‘health and wellness’ megatrend identified in CSIRO’s ‘Food and Agribusiness Roadmap: unlocking value‑adding growth opportunities for Australia’ – a trend the COVID-19 pandemic has reinforced and accelerated.

-Hence the need to identify the specific production conditions that maximise key ‘nutraceutical’ traits in the fruit of blueberry crops grown under cover.
+Identifying the specific production conditions that maximise key ‘nutraceutical’ traits in the fruit of blueberry crops grown under cover will help Australia’s berry producers and processors market their product in high-value ‘health and wellness’ markets, domestically and worldwide.

 Paddock vs polytunnel: which blueberries are more potent?